Where Are the Lottery Sales Coming from?

-Compared to other nations around the world, North American lotteries have seen increase in sales, but not nearly as significant as you may think.
+Compared to other nations around the world, North American lotteries have seen an increase in sales, but not nearly as significant as you may think.
 As a whole, there was only a mere.
-A 4 % increase in sales in 2014, even though the GDP has risen by 2.4%, which is reported to be the highest full year growth since 2010.
-Why, California lottery sales saw the highest increase of 6%.
+A 4 % increase in sales in 2014, even though the GDP has risen by 2.4%, which is reported to be the highest full-year growth since 2010.
+Why California lottery sales saw the highest increase of 6%.

 You may be wondering why the US hasn’t had as much growth as the rest of the world.
-It could be because one of the largest lottery games in the country, Powerball, has actually seen a decline in sales—a staggering 19% decline over the past year.
-This could be partially because the game has not had substantial jackpots; only one jackpot has reached over $400 million within 2014.
+It could be because one of the most massive lottery games in the country, Powerball, has seen a decline in sales—a staggering 19% decline over the past year.
+This could be partly because the game has not had substantial jackpots; only one jackpot has reached over $400 million within 2014.

 Lottery for the Future